Vermont Lung Center ~ 2015 Annual Report

 The Vermont Lung Center (VLC) at the University of Vermont College of Medicine was established in 1975.
-Funded by the National Institutes of Health (NIH), the VLC first focused on understanding the fibrotic scarring processes that lead to restrictive lung disorders and often death — still a current theme of interest of the center.
+Funded by the National Institutes of Health (NIH), the VLC first focused on understanding the fibrotic scarring processes in the lung that leads to restrictive lung disorders and death.
+Fibrotic lung process is still a current theme of research interest of the center.

 robust national and international reputation.

 This past year has seen the VLC host two international meetings, “Stem Cell Conference” hosted by Dan Weiss M.D., Ph.D. and “Obesity and Metabolism: An Emerging Frontier in Lung Health and Disease” hosted by Anne Dixon, M.D. bringing national and international investigators to Vermont.

 Multiple members of the VLC serve on NIH review panels, with Charles Irvin, Ph.D., Yvonne Janssen-Heininger, Ph.D. and Albert van der Vliet, Ph.D. chairing study sections this year.
 Dr. Polly Parsons finished her term on the Advisory Council for NHLBI at NIH.
 VLC members published 93 peer-reviewed papers during 2015 in high impact journals.